ericclack/pygamezero_candy/doc/part1.rst

    # Print it out
    a

-You can store anything in an list, including other lists...
+You can store anything in a list, including other lists...

 .. code:: python